MIT-Emerging-Talent/ET6-foundations-group-24/collaboration/retrospective.md

 ### What parts of your plan went as expected? 👍

-1. __Improved understanding of code-reviewing principles__; _Throughout this pro
+   1. __Improved understanding of code-reviewing principles__; _Throughout this
-ject, we gained a deeper understanding of the importance of code-reviewing an d how to apply best practices._
+   project, we gained a deeper understanding of the importance of code-reviewing
+    and how to apply best practices._
-2. __Effective collaboration__; _Group members worked well together, providing c
+   2. __Effective collaboration__; _Group members worked well together, providing
-onstructive feedback and supporting each other in the learning process which
+   constructive feedback and supporting each other in the learning process which
-    allowed us to refine our approach and improve both our coding practices and c ommunication.
-This made the code review process not only more effective but a lso more rewarding, as we could see visible improvements over time._
+    allowed us to refine our approach and improve both our coding practices and communication.
+This made the code review process not only more effective but also more rewarding, as we could see visible improvements over time._
    3. __Keeping deadlines on track and the delivery of work as expected.__

 ### What parts of your plan did not work out? 👎

-   1. __Initial struggle with code review tools__; _We faced some challenges get
+   1. __Initial struggle with code review tools__; _We faced some challenges
-ting familiar with the code review tools, but eventually got the hang of it._
+   getting familiar with the code review tools, but eventually got the hang of it._
-   2. __We weren't quite able to fully help each other out as a colleague of our s decided not to continue with the program.__
+   2. __We weren't quite able to fully help each other out as a colleague of ours decided not to continue with the program.__

 ### Did you need to add things that weren’t in your strategy? 🤔

    1. __Dedicated Learning Time for Tools__; _Some team members needed more time
    to learn and practice using tools like GitHub and setting up the environment .
-While we helped each other whenever needed during our meetings, it would h ave saved time if we had set aside time specifically for learning the tools.
+While we helped each other whenever needed during our meetings, it would have saved time if we had set aside time specifically for learning the tools.
    This could have been done either together in a session at the beginning or by giving everyone extra time upfront to get familiar with the tools.
-Exte nding the deadlines a bit would also have helped everyone feel more comforta ble and avoided early delays._
+   Extending the deadlines a bit would also have helped everyone feel more comfortable and avoided early delays._

 ### Or remove extra steps? 🚮